c4tom/DreamDevBox/docs/getting-started/directory-overview.rst

 ==============

-By default all your projects must be created in the ``./data/www/`` directory which is inside in your Devilbox git directory.
+By default all your projects must be created in the ``./data/www/`` directory which is inside in your DreamDevBox git directory.
 This can be changed as well, but is outside the scope of this *getting started tutorial*.

 You can verifiy that the path is actually ``./data/www/`` by checking your ``.env`` file: